European Hornet vs. Asian Giant Hornet

 Range– Originated in Europe and parts of Asia

-– Found in most of western Europe, Russia, Mongolia, China, and
+– Found in most of western Europe, Russia, Mongolia, and China

 – Introduced to Canada and the United States